yousif-alnaimi/JaffaCakesClassifier/README.md

 split.
 Again, this seems to agree that recipes 5 and 9 are highly likely to be biscuit recipes, though the others have room for error.

-From this, we can see that Jaffa Cakes are highly likely to be cakes, as while most cake recognitions have very high, half of the biscuit detections, recipes 7 and 8, seem uncertain.
+From this, we can see that Jaffa Cakes are highly likely to be cakes, as while the cake recognitions, other than recipes 10 and 11, have very high confidence, half of the biscuit detections, recipes 7 and 8, seem uncertain, both due to the varying classifcations given by the algorithms and the probabilities of those detections being relatively low.

+## References